 Risk of Suicidality

-Patients and their families should be told that XENAZINE may increase the risk of suicidal thinking and behaviors.
-Patients and their families should be encouraged to be alert to the emergence of suicidal ideation and should report it immediately to the patient's physician [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and Use in Specific Populations].
+Inform patients and their families that XENAZINE may increase the risk of suicidal thinking and behaviors.
+Counsel patients and their families to remain alert to the emergence of suicidal ideation and to report it immediately to the patient's physician [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].

 Risk of Depression

-Patients and their families should be told that XENAZINE may cause depression or may worsen pre-existing depression.
-They should be encouraged to be alert to the emergence of sadness, worsening of depression, withdrawal, insomnia, irritability, hostility (aggressiveness), akathisia (psychomotor restlessness), anxiety, agitation, or panic attacks and should report such symptoms promptly to the patient's physician [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and Use In Specific Populations].
+Inform patients and their families that XENAZINE may cause depression or may worsen pre-existing depression.
+Encourage patients and their families to be alert to the emergence of sadness, worsening of depression, withdrawal, insomnia, irritability, hostility (aggressiveness), akathisia (psychomotor restlessness), anxiety, agitation, or panic attacks and to report such symptoms promptly to the patient's physician [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS].

 Dosing of XENAZINE

-Patients and their families should be told that the dose of XENAZINE will be titrated up slowly to the dose that is best for each patient.
+Inform patients and their families that the dose of XENAZINE will be increased slowly to the dose that is best for each patient.
 Sedation, akathisia, parkinsonism, depression, and difficulty swallowing may occur.
-Such symptoms should be promptly reported to the physician and the XENAZINE dose may need to be reduced or discontinued [see DOSAGE AND ADMINISTRATION, and WARNINGS AND PRECAUTIONS].
+Such symptoms should be promptly reported to the physician and the XENAZINE may dose need to be reduced or discontinued [see DOSAGE AND ADMINISTRATION].

 Risk of Sedation and Somnolence

-Patients should be told that XENAZINE may induce sedation and somnolence and may impair the ability to perform tasks that require complex motor and mental skills.
-Patients should be advised that until they learn how they respond to XENAZINE, they should be careful doing activities that require them to be alert, such as driving a car or operating machinery [see WARNINGS AND PRECAUTIONS].
+Inform patients that XENAZINE may induce sedation and somnolence and may impair the ability to perform tasks that require complex motor and mental skills.
+Advise patients that until they learn how they respond to XENAZINE, they should be careful doing activities that require them to be alert, such as driving a car or operating machinery [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol

-Patients and their families should be advised that alcohol may potentiate the sedation induced by XENAZINE [see WARNINGS AND PRECAUTIONS].
+Advise patients and their families that alcohol may potentiate the sedation induced by XENAZINE [see DRUG INTERACTIONS].

 Usage in Pregnancy

-Patients and their families should be advised to notify the physician if the patient becomes pregnant or intends to become pregnant during XENAZINE therapy, or is breast-feeding or intending to breast-feed an infant during therapy [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+Advise patients and their families to notify the physician if the patient becomes pregnant or intends to become pregnant during XENAZINE therapy, or is breast-feeding or intending to breast-feed an infant during therapy [see Use In Specific Populations].